-We’re sure that everyone will agree that the existence of kitchen cabinets is a must since it will help a lot to store and organize things.
+We’re sure that everyone will agree that the existence of kitchen cabinets is a must since they will help a lot to store and organize things.
 We can say that a kitchen is one of the high-traffic areas in a house that will always be busy and has everything.
 Even when you are planning to have a simple breakfast or dinner, the kitchen is your best friend.

 There are various materials that are used to make cabinets and the most common one is wood because it’s the most versatile material that blends well with any decorating style.
 However, just like the other stuff in the kitchen, a wooden kitchen cabinet is exposed to water, oil, and grease often.
 Continuous exposure will make it shows a few signs of reparation need.